-Safeguarding: refers to protecting someone's right to live in safety, and free from abuse and neglect.
+Safeguarding refers to protecting someone's right to live in safety, and free from abuse and neglect.

-Designated Safeguarding Leads (DSL): refers to the Healthwatch employee (the CEO, or their nominated deputy) and the Healthwatch volunteer with responsibility for safeguarding.
+Designated Safeguarding Lead (DSL) refers to the Healthwatch employee with responsibility for safeguarding.
+This is the CEO, or their designated deputy.

 2. Scope